mathworks-ref-arch/matlab-dockerfile/README.md

     * Play media files from MATLAB.
     * Generate code from Simulink.
     * Use mex functions with gcc, g++, or gfortran.
-    * Use the MATLAB Engine API for C and Fortran.
+    * Use the MATLAB Engine API for C and Fortran&reg;.
-    * Use the Polyspace 32-bit tcc compiler.
+    * Use the Polyspace&reg; 32-bit tcc compiler.

     The [matlab-deps repository](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) repository lists Dockerfiles for various releases and platforms.
-[Click here to view the Dockerfile for R2023b](https://github.com/mathworks-ref-arch/container-images/blob/main/matlab-deps/r2023b/ubuntu22.04/Dockerfile).
+To view the Dockerfile for R2023b, click [here](https://github.com/mathworks-ref-arch/container-images/blob/main/matlab-deps/r2023b/ubuntu22.04/Dockerfile).

     These Dockerfiles contain commented lines with the libraries that support these additional capabilities.
 Copy and uncomment these lines into your Dockerfile.